lightstep/terraform-provider-lightstep/docs/resources/user_role_binding.md

   The list of valid roles for Project level role bindings are:
   * Project Editor
   * Project Viewer
-  Changes to both Organization level role and Project level roles for the same user can cause race condition, in that case we suggest these changes to be made in two steps.
+  Changes to both Organization level roles and Project level roles for the same user can cause race conditions, in that case, we suggest these changes be made in two steps.
-  * When lowering an user Organization level role and upping their Project level Role, first change their organization role.
+  * When lowering a user Organization level role and upping their Project level Role, first change their organization role.
-  * When upping an user Organization level role and removing or lowering their Project level Role, first change their project role.
+  * When upping a user Organization level role and removing or lowering their Project level Role, first change their project role.
 ---

 # lightstep_user_role_binding (Resource)

 Provides a [Lightstep Role Binding](https://api-docs.lightstep.com/reference/RoleBinding).
 This can be used to manage User's Organization level roles and Project level roles.

 A role binding can target either the Organization level roles or a Project role for a specific project.
-An user Project role can't be set to a more restrict role than their Organization level role.
+Users can't be assigned to a more restrictive Project role than their Organization level role.

 **NOTE**: this terraform resource is authoritative, users that are not declared in a terraform resource will lose the declared role in the specified organization/project.